shukriadams/discord-giveawaybot/README.md

 https://getemoji.com

-Note that emotes are single ASCII emoji characters, so the emoji for smile must be "😄", and not ":smile:"
+Note that emotes are single ASCII emoji characters, so the emoji for smile must be "🎉", and not ":fanfare:" (or whatever that emoji is called)

 ## Commands